gokulakrishnagk333/WHdemo/README.md

 - Create **04-aks-versions-datasource.tf**
 - **Important Note:**
   - `include_preview` defaults to true which means we get preview version as latest version which we should not use in production.
-  - So we need to enable this flag in datasource and make it to false to use latest version which is not in preview for our production grade clusters
+  - To enable this flag in datasource and make it to false to use latest version which is not in preview for our production grade clusters
 ```
 # Datasource to get Latest Azure AKS latest Version
 data "azurerm_kubernetes_service_versions" "current" {